scsper/sandj/README.md

 # To do
-* write script to add all names and families to DB
+* write demo to take RSVP and food form
-* configure RSVP and food tables in DB
+* return HTML from PHP to display the form to submit RSVP and food
+* use JS to remove original div and put new div in

 - details.html
     - Add simple fade to images & text